 After clerkships on the D.C.
 Circuit and the Supreme Court, Andrew served in Main Justice as an associate deputy attorney general and an assistant to the attorney general under Attorneys General Dick Thornburgh and William P. Barr.
 He then spent seven years as an AUSA in the Eastern District of Virginia, the so-called “Rocket Docket,” where he tried more than 30 civil and criminal cases.
 These experiences, combined with 20 years of private practice in Washington D.C., have made Andrew a well-known Washington presence, with important contacts throughout the Executive Branch and on Capitol Hill.
-In private practice, he has been selected as lead counsel in numerous industry-wide cases, representing clients in major regulated industries, including internet service providers, equipment manufacturers, wireless telecom providers, cable operators, television and radio broadcasters, healthcare providers, and entertainment companies.
+In private practice, he has been selected as lead counsel in numerous industry-wide cases, representing clients in major regulated industries, including internet service providers, equipment manufacturers, wireless telecom providers, pharmaceutical distributors, aviation companies, professional sports teams, construction suppliers, healthcare providers, and entertainment companies.
 Andrew has defended against almost every tort the plaintiffs’ bar has come up with and almost every alleged violation state attorneys’ general have pursued.

-Andrew is known as a keen strategist whose novel and creative approaches to regulatory and appellate issues effectively advance his clients’ interests.
+Andrew is known as a keen strategist whose novel and creative approaches to civil and criminal matters advance his clients’ interests quickly and efficiently.
 As a result, Andrew was named one of 50 “Litigation Trailblazers” by The National Law Journal for his development and defense of individual arbitration clauses in standard retail contracts.
 He has also been named one of “America’s Leading Lawyers for Business” by Chambers USA.

-He has been quoted in The Washington Post, The New York Times, Huffington Post, The Christian Science Monitor and the Richmond Times-Dispatch on white-collar and public-corruption cases, and has appeared on ABC News, Fox News, PBS NewsHour, NPR and C-SPAN discussing white-collar and national security issues.
+Andrew has been quoted in The Washington Post, The New York Times, the Los Angeles Times, Huffington Post, The Christian Science Monitor and the Richmond Times-Dispatch on civil and criminal matters, and has appeared on ABC News, Fox News, PBS NewsHour, NPR and C-SPAN discussing a wide range of legal issues.

 Andrew has handled numerous pro bono matters, including the successful representation of minority police officers in employment discrimination actions.